 Tuition, fees, housing & meal plan charges are always due the first day of the quarter.
-Late fees and interest apply to accounts at midnight on the 15th of the month.
+Late fees and interest apply to accounts at the close of business on the 15th of each month.

 All Western Account Online payments should be made online through the Payment Portal.
 Online payments are secure, instant, and can be made even when the university is closed.

-A late payment fee was assessed if you had a balance on your account that was not paid by the 15th of the month.
+A late payment fee was assessed if you had past due balance that was not paid by the 15th of the month.

 Returned checks are subject to a $25 fee for the first returned check and a $50 fee for each subsequent returned check.

 Negative credit balances can occur from an over-payment, excess financial aid, returns or tuition adjustments.
-Make sure you set up direct deposit so the money is automatically sent to your bank account.
-Click the button below to watch a video on receiving a credit balance refund.
+Make sure you select your refund preference with BankMobile at refundselection.com

 For any other credit balances please contact our office at SBO@wwu.edu.